 - Tower of Belem: after dinner, the guided tour continues.
 One of the most representative points of the tour will be the Belem Tower.
 This defensive tower was built in the early sixteenth century to serve as the main embarkation point for sailors who ventured to discover new sea routes.

-- Jeronimos Monastery: your guide will continue to tell you about the role Portugal played in the discoveries of the New World at this stop.
-The Jeronimos Monastery was built as a tribute to the greatness of the discoveries.
-Seeing it illuminated is a privilege, but be sure to visit it during the day.
+- Jerónimos Monastery: your guide will continue talking about Portugal's role in the discoveries of the New World at this stop.
+The Jerónimos Monastery was built as a tribute to the greatness of the discoveries.
+Seeing it illuminated is quite a privilege, but be sure to visit it during the day.

-This option is perfect to immerse yourself in the culture of the city of Lisbon in a single afternoon as you will combine the three pillars of the city: the stories behind its points of interest, its cuisine and its popular dance.
+This option is perfect to immerse yourself in the culture of the city of Lisbon in a single afternoon as you will combine the three pillars of it: the stories behind its points of interest, its cuisine, and its popular dance.

 4. Fado show with dinner and night tour for small groups

-This option is perfect for getting away from the crowds and enjoying a quiet and authentic evening.
-If you are attracted by the idea of having a complete tour of Lisbon culture, but prefer to do it with more intimacy, this option is for you.
-This package consists of a Lisbon night tour for small groups with fado show and dinner.
+This option is perfect for shunning the crowds and enjoying a quiet and authentic evening.
+If the idea of having a full tour of Lisbon culture appeals to you, but you prefer to do it with more intimacy, this option is for you.
+This package consists of a Lisbon night tour for small groups with a fado show and dinner.

 What is included in this activity

 - Pick up and drop off at the hotel

 5. Walking tour about the origins of Fado in Lisbon